-The SME Unit makes use of various functions including loans, securitization support, and credit guarantees as well as the screening capabilities that it has accumulated over many years and information in a database of approximately 62,000 customers nationwide to collaborate with private financial institutions and provide support to SMEs in the areas of new businesses and start-ups, overseas expansion, rapid business revitalization, business succession, securitization, management consultation, and human resource development.
+The SME Unit makes use of various functions including loans, securitization support, and credit guarantees as well as the screening capabilities that it has accumulated over many years and information in a database of approximately 58,000 customers nationwide to collaborate with private financial institutions and provide support to SMEs in the areas of new businesses and start-ups, overseas expansion, rapid business revitalization, business succession, securitization, management consultation, and human resource development.
 Specific activities include close exchanges of information with private financial institutions, support for cooperative loans, and joint sponsorship of business matching events and seminars on overseas business development and business succession.

 In particular, since FY2018 the SME Unit has actively undertaken collaboration with private financial institutions by promoting collaborative measures with private financial institutions to enter a new stage.
-In response to the COVID-19 pandemic, we also provide financial support to affected SMEs based on existing cooperative relationships.
+We also provide financial support to SMEs affected by the price hikes, etc., based on existing cooperative relationships.

-Changes in the number of businesses that utilize cooperative loan^(note) and change in loan amount (SME Unit)
+Changes in the number of businesses that utilize cooperative loan (note) and change in loan amount (SME Unit)